Shrijeeth/QueryGPT-ADK/README.md

 - **Extensible & Modular:**
   - Models organized in `models/`, infra in `infra/`, and all middlewares in `middleware/`
   - Easy to add new agents, tools, or infrastructure
+- **Next.js UI:**
+  - Built with Next.js and TypeScript
+  - Provides a user-friendly interface for entering queries and viewing generated SQL and results
+  - Interactive UI for entering and submitting natural language queries to various databases.
 - LLM Provider Flexibility: Supports Gemini (default), Ollama, OpenAI, or any LLM provider by configuring environment variables in `.env`.
 See `.env.example` for details.
 - Sample Data: Includes sample queries and table schemas for demonstration and testing.